This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 I get all the treatment I need for my diabetes from a diabetes convention at the local hospital.
 My current method is the old-fashioned way: using a finger prick to measure blood glucose levels and plain daily injections of insulin.
 It’s just what you would expect, but it gets me by!

 Currently, I am using Novorapid insulin before meals and Toujeo at night.
-Since I’m only diagnosed 1 year ago I didn’t use any other medications.
+Since I was only diagnosed one year ago, I didn’t use any other medications.

 I believe I manage my diabetes rather well.
 I had to.
 I didn’t want to go back to the state I was in December 2019.
 I used to sleep over 15 hours a day because I was in an unhealthy state and continuously tired.